galaxyproject/training-material/topics/imaging/tutorials/imaging-introduction/tutorial.md

 >    >
 >    > > <solution-title></solution-title>
 >    > >  The {% tool [Count objects in label map](toolshed.g2.bx.psu.edu/repos/imgteam/count_objects/ip_count_objects/0.0.5-2) %} tool counted:
->    > >  - **Bioimaging path:** 425 nuclei.
+>    > >  - **Bioimaging data:** 425 nuclei.
->    > >  - **Earth observation path:** 13 melt ponds—the major supraglacial lakes.
+>    > >  - **Earth observation data:** 13 melt ponds, that are the major supraglacial lakes.
 A single Gaussian-smoothing + Otsu pass detects the large lakes; the full workflow in the [example repository](https://github.com/annefou/fiesta-galaxy-meltponds-eo) (median denoising and the literature water-index threshold) resolves the smaller ponds too, about 90 in this scene.
 >    > {: .solution }
 >    {: .question}
 {: .hands_on}